 If your doctor only does two or three a month, you may not get the same results as you will with a surgeon who does two or three per week.
 Ask that surgeon if he or she uses digital imaging to help you see what the surgery will improve.

 If you suspect your nose is broken, it’s best to visit a rhinoplasty surgeon before the bone heals.
 Not only do you avoid complications like infection or cartilage damage, but you also can have peace of mind knowing that the nose will heal without any defects or asymmetrical qualities.

 Read these rhinoplasty frequently asked questions to learn more about the surgery and recovery process.
-Call Dr. Jeffrey Epstein’s office with any additional questions or to see how rhinoplasty can improve your nose’s form and function.
+Call Dr. Anthony Bared’s office with any additional questions or to see how rhinoplasty can improve your nose’s form and function.
 Reach the Miami rhinoplasty surgeon by calling (305) 666-5884 in Miami.